starmaker2130/xraudioplayer/README.md

 an audio player for web VR experiences and distributed applications

-The **_VRAudioPlayer_** generates an audio player that users can experience in virtual reality through their web browser on mobile, laptop, desktop, or tablet devices.
+The **_VRAudioPlayer_** generates an audio player that users can experience in virtual reality through a web browser on most mobile, laptop, desktop, or tablet devices.
 Experiences are produced using Three.js/AFrame to achieve a secure, cross-platform standard for sharing audio on the Immersive Web.

-As mentioned above, users can view content on a wide range of devices and formats.
 Developers can implement the module in both modular server-side and non-modular client-side applications with just a few lines of JavaScript code.

 ## Usage: